All Episodes

 All right, news roundup information overload hour on the Sean Hannity show.

-If you want to be a part of the program, some are getting nervous after the president hit Syria with fifty-nine Tomahawk missiles, and now North Korea vowing weekly missile launches and a nuclear war at any moment, as we have been following all week.
+If you want to be a part of the program, some are getting nervous after the president hit Syria with 59 Tomahawk missiles, and now North Korea vowing weekly missile launches and a nuclear war at any moment, as we have been following all week.

-And uh anyway, so this goes back to H.R.
+And anyway, so this goes back to H.R.
 McMaster, and he said we'll do anything we can short of the military option in North Korea.

-So why do you think President Trump will have a different outcome?
+So, why do you think President Trump will have a different outcome?

-And so it's time for us to undertake all actions we can short of a military option to try to resolve this peacefully.
+And so, it's time for us to undertake all actions we can, short of a military option, to try to resolve this peacefully.

-Eighty percent of North Korea's trade comes from China.
+80% of North Korea's trade comes from China.

-Assad choked out the lives of helpless men, women, and children.
+Using a deadly nerve agent, Assad choked out the lives of helpless men, women, and children.

 It was a slow and brutal death for so many.